-and Cremerie de Paris / VB |
+and Cremerie de Paris / Villeroy Bourbon |

 Eugene Boch (1855 - 1941). knew about Cremerie de Paris and the Hotel de Villeroy Bourbon from his aunt Octavie Villeroy Octavie Villeroy (1823 - 1899) was married to Eugene's uncle Eugen von Boch (1809 - 1898), the older brother of Victor Boch.
-The brothers came from Luxembourg and produced Ceramics. ![]() Octavie was the granddaughter of the ceramics producer Nicolas Villeroy (1759 - 1843) Nicolas was named Nicolas after the ultra glamorous de Villeroy family from Cremerie de Paris / VB closely connected to the Bourbons, Kings of France Nicolas I Neufville ![]() Nicolas II Neufville de Villeroy (? - 1554) Nicolas III de Villeroy (1525 - 1598) ![]() Nicolas IV de Villeroy (1542 - 1617) and Nicolas V de Villeroy (1598 - 1685) Octavie Villeroy / Boch had a strong link with Eugene Boch who was also the godchild of her husband.
-She transmited to Eugène her fasination for the glamour of the Villeroys that onced lived at ht e Hotel de Villeroy Bourbon close to the Louvre.
-Octavie is also the 3 x great grandmother of the present editor of Cremerie de Paris, home of |
+The brothers came from Luxembourg and Mettlach and produced Ceramics. ![]() Octavie was the granddaughter of the ceramics producer Nicolas Villeroy (1759 - 1843) Nicolas Villeroy was the great grandson of Etienne Villeroy (1645 -1688) Nicolas was named after the ultra glamorous Nicolas de Villeroy people from Cremerie de Paris / VB closely connected to the Bourbons, Kings of France Nicolas I Neufville (1480est - 1525est) ![]() Nicolas II Neufville de Villeroy (1505est - 1554) Nicolas III de Villeroy (1525 - 1598) ![]() Nicolas IV de Villeroy (1542 - 1617) ![]() and Nicolas V de Villeroy (1598 - 1685) Octavie Villeroy / Boch had a strong link with Eugene Boch who was also the godchild of her husband.
+She transmited to Eugène her fasination for the glamour of the Villeroys that onced lived in Paris at the Hotel de Villeroy Bourbon close to the Louvre.
+Octavie is also the 3x great grandmother of the present editor of Cremerie de Paris, home of |

 Eugène Boch est né 1855